Blocklist

 These serve different purposes:

 • Blocklist is controlled by you.
-You decide who to block.
+You decide who to block, and unsubscribes do not get added here automatically.

 • Unsubscribe is initiated by the recipient when they click an unsubscribe link.